 Remote filming, by which I mean filming without a crew and sending the footage either live or pre recorded, has provided a great opportunity to shoot interviews and soundbites from anywhere in the world and at the touch of a button.

-We now have a set up allowing you to film direct from your phone or computer and streamed to our live streaming facilities in the office.
+We now have a set up a studio allowing you to film direct from your phone or computer and stream to our live streaming facilities in the office.

-Here’s a few tips to what we learned using remote interviews, self filmed but with a few creative tips to make your remote filming (i.e without a professional cameraman) to make your shows look better.
+Here’s a few tips as to what we learned using remote interviews, self filmed but with a few creative tips to make your remote filming to make your production look better.

 - Film your self with the light on your face, not behind you!
 It’s important not to be in shadow by filming against a lighter back ground – the viewer’s eyes will always be drawn to the lighter areas and that will be distracting if not on your face!

 - Don’t film with the camera below your chin or you will have double chins!

 - If you’re using the microphone on your phone or lap top you need to be close and have no back ground noise – we would advise to plug in a lapel mic for better quality.

 One of the set ups we really liked over in particular the James Corden Late Late show filmed from his garage offices.